MicrosoftDocs/Hololens/hololens/holographic-3d-viewer-beta.md

 - Avoid black materials or black areas in texture maps.
 Holograms are made of light, thus HoloLens renders black (the absence of light) as transparent.
 - Before exporting to FBX from your creation tool, ensure all geometry is visible and unlocked and no layers that contain geometry are turned off or templated.
 Visibility isn't respected.
-- Avoid very large translation offsets between nodes (for example, 100,000 units).
-This can cause the model to jitter while being moved/scaled/rotated.
+- Avoid massive translation offsets between nodes (for example, 100,000 units), which can cause the model to jitter while being moved/scaled/rotated.

 ### Performance optimization

 Keep performance in mind while authoring content and validate in the 3D Viewer Beta app on HoloLens during the authoring process for best results.
 3D Viewer Beta renders content real-time and performance is subject to HoloLens hardware capabilities.

-There are many variables in a 3D model that can reduce performance.
+There are many variables in a 3D model that may reduce performance.
 3D Viewer Beta will show a warning on load if there are more than 150,000 vertices or more than 400 meshes.
-Animations can have an reduce performance of other open models.
+Animations can have a reduction in performance of other open models.
 There are also hard limits on the total number models, vertices, and meshes that can be open simultaneously in 3D Viewer Beta (see [File and model limitations](#file-and-model-limitations)).

 If the 3D model isn't running as expected due to model complexity, consider: